-The Pre-Law Program at Ohio State is not a major or minor but a collection of advisors and resources available to any/all students and alumni who are considering applying to law school and becoming an attorney.
-Over the past decade the legal world has changed significantly which has led to law schools revising their approach to legal education.
+Pre-Law at Ohio State is not a major or minor but a collection of advisors and resources available to any/all students and alumni who are considering applying to law school and becoming an attorney.
+Over the past 15 years the legal world has changed significantly which has led to law schools revising their approach to legal education.
 While this has led to some changes in how candidates prepare for law school, the basics remain the same:

 - Planning an undergraduate course of study that will help you develop the skills necessary for the successful study of law,